Spike-timing-dependent plasticity: History

 The conceptual foundation for spike-timing-dependent plasticity (STDP) is rooted in the mid-20th century work of Canadian psychologist Donald Hebb.
 In his 1949 book, The Organization of Behavior, Hebb proposed that the repeated and persistent activation of a presynaptic neuron contributes to the firing of a postsynaptic neuron.
 This interaction strengthens the connection between them.
 This principle, now known as Hebbian theory, is often summarized as "cells that fire together, wire together".
 While Hebb's framework emphasized the co-occurrence of neural activity, it did not account for the precise temporal order of neuronal firing.

-As early as 1973, M. M. Taylor proposed a theoretical learning rule in which synapses would be strengthened if a presynaptic spike reliably preceded a postsynaptic spike, and weakened if the timing was reversed.
+In 1973 M. M. Taylor proposed a theoretical learning rule in which synapses would be strengthened if a presynaptic spike reliably preceded a postsynaptic spike, and weakened if the timing was reversed.
 He suggested that such a temporally sensitive mechanism could support more efficient encoding of input patterns, although this idea did not receive widespread attention at the time.

 Experimental studies in the 1980s and early 1990s began to probe the timing dependence of synaptic plasticity more directly.
 Notably, W. B. Levy and O. Steward (1983) demonstrated that the timing between pre- and postsynaptic activity could influence the direction of synaptic change.
 Subsequent work by Y. Dan and Mu-Ming Poo (1992) at neuromuscular synapses, and by D. Debanne, B. Gähwiler, and S. Thompson (1994) in the hippocampus, showed that asynchronous pairing of spikes could lead to long-term synaptic depression (LTD).